Okur–Chung neurodevelopmental syndrome: Symptoms

 Dental anomalies have been described in primary teeth.
 Reported findings include cracked teeth, unusually long incisors, enamel defects, fused teeth, and microdontia.

 Causes

 Inheritance

 The majority of cases are de novo however, inherited cases have been observed.
 Inheritance occurs via an autosomal dominant inheritance pattern.

 Genetics

+Volkan Okur and Wendy Chung discovered OCNDS in 2016.
 OCNDS is a genetic disorder with an autosomal dominant pattern of inheritance.
 Most cases are sporadic mutations.
 The causative gene is CSNK2A1, located on chromosome 20.
 CSNK2A1 encodes for the protein Casein Kinase 2 alpha 1 (CK2α), the alpha catalytic subunit of a critical kinase protein in the body.
 Different types of pathogenic variants exist in OCNDS including: